Chen Lin (Han dynasty): Life

-He Jin
+Under He Jin

-He started his career during the reign of Emperor Ling (r.
+He started his political career during the reign of Emperor Ling (r.
 168–189) as a Registrar (主簿) under He Jin, the General-in-Chief.

 In 189, He Jin wanted to summon military forces from outside the imperial capital Luoyang to pressure Empress Dowager He into agreeing to exterminate the eunuch faction.
 Chen Lin strongly objected to this idea and argued that "to act in this manner is no difference from lighting a furnace to burn a strand of hair".
 He Jin did not listen to him and ended up being assassinated by the eunuch faction, while the warlord Dong Zhuo took advantage of the power vacuum to enter Luoyang and seize control of the central government.

-Yuan Shao
+Under Yuan Shao

 Chen Lin escaped from Luoyang and travelled to Ji Province, where he became a secretary of the warlord Yuan Shao, who became the Governor of Ji Province in 191.
 Chen helped Yuan write official documents.
-Around 199 or 200, Yuan asked Chen Lin to write a "declaration of war" against his rival, Cao Cao, who then controlled the Han central government and the figurehead Emperor Xian (r.
+Around 199 or 200, Yuan asked Chen Lin to write a "declaration of war" against his arch rival, Cao Cao, who then controlled the Han central government and the figurehead Emperor Xian (r.
 89–220).
 The piece of writing, called "Proclamation to Yu Province on Behalf of Yuan Shao" (為袁紹檄豫州), contained a list of Cao Cao's "crimes", insults directed at Cao Cao's ancestors, and calls for the people in Yu Province to rise up against Cao Cao (among other things).
 In 200, Cao Cao defeated Yuan Shao at the decisive Battle of Guandu.